 With this option, the aft fishbox can be used as a refrigerator or a freezer.
-The "Cockpit Cooler" switch on the AC panel must be on to cool this box.
-It is not required to have the Air/ Cooler Pump" switch on and the air condition seacock open to cool this box, but it is strongly recommended.
+The cockpit cooler switch on the AC panel must be on to cool this box.
+It is not required to have the air/cooler pump switch on and the air condition seacock open to cool this box, but it is strongly recommended.
 The raw water moving through the system will allow the refrigeration unit to cool the box more efficiently.
 If you choose to turn the air/cooler pump on, ensure the air condition seacock is open.
-Refer to "Cockpit Cooler Layout" on page 8-27 for a layout diagram and "120V Air Cond. and Cockpit Cooler Diagram" on page 8-54 for a wiring diagram.
+Refer to "120V Air Cond. and Cockpit Cooler Diagram" on page 8-54 for wiring detail.

 The temperature of this box is determined by designating the set point temperature.
-The set point is set using the digital temperature switch on the cooler control panel located in the port cabin.
+The set point is set using the digital temperature switch on the cooler control panel located on the port wall of the port cabin.
 To establish the set point, first press set - SP text will appear on the display.
 Press set again, the value will appear on the display.
 Change the temperature set point to the desired value using the up and down arrows.
 Press set when the desired set point is displayed to enter this value.
 Press set and down simultaneously to exit programming or wait one minute and the switch will exit programming mode automatically.
-Please reference the owner's manual for this system included in your Owner's Packet for more detailed information.
+Please reference the owner's manual for this system included in the owner's packet for more detailed information.